Blog Home

 • Rich media support: RCS enables the sharing of multimedia content like images, videos, and GIFs within messages.

-• Interactive elements: RCS messages can contain interactive elements like buttons, suggested actions, and forms, allowing users to engage with content directly within the message.
+• Interactive elements: RCS messages can contain interactive elements like reactions, buttons, suggested actions, and forms, allowing users to engage with content directly within the message.

 • No character limit: RCS doesn’t have a strict character count.
 This allows you to exchange longer messages.